-STEP 4: TAPE GRIDS ON THE OPPOSITE SIDES
+STEP 4: TAPE GRILLES ON THE OPPOSITE SIDES

 The last step is to tape over the back side of the trim with your white electrical tape.
 For the most part, this hides the backside of the trim and the super glue.
 My window panes are about 1.5″ apart, so when you stand at an angle sometimes you can see between them, but in general it looks great.

 I simply cut a straight edge on the tape and then stretched and stuck it in line with the trim on the other side of the window.

 Do the tape on both sides, and you’re done!
 You’re now an experienced DIY window grilles installer and have likely mastered the art of how to make window grids. 😉